Liege Waffles Suzette

 Caramelized Pearls

-• To make caramel a sec, cook sugar to light brown caramel.
-Transfer caramel onto a silicone baking mat.
-Let it cool for a couple of minute.
-When caramel begins to set, square it off using a greased metal scraper, or spatula.
-Before it gets too hard, cut into 0.6-inch/1.5cm strips and cubes.
-Cool caramel pearls completely before adding to the dough.
-Caramel can be made in advance and stored in a sealed container for months.
+• To make caramel à sec (dry caramel), cook the sugar until it turns a light brown caramel color.
+Pour the caramel onto a silicone baking mat and let it cool for a couple of minutes.
+When the caramel begins to set, square it off using a greased metal scraper or spatula.
+Before it hardens completely, cut it into 0.6‑inch (1.5‑cm) strips, then into cubes.
+Allow the caramel pearls to cool completely before adding them to the dough.
+The caramel can be made in advance and stored in an airtight container for up to several months.

 caramelized pearls